mayanhavoc/haskell-jumble/README.md

 And now we can call `zipOverGrid` on our infinite coordinates grid `coordsInf` and our grid of words `grid` to get our Jumble.

-### Searching the grid with a custom recursive function

-### Modelling the Game with Haskell's data types

 We're going to add **parameterized type synonyms** to create different types of Grid.
 We're going to create a new data type called Cell.
 We're going to incoorporate our coordinate grid.